-Gossip about Gossip indicates that a small additional amount of data is added to this gossip which is a pair of gossip containing the last two people talked to.
-This information is further used to create Hashgraph which is regularly updated when more information is gossiped on each node.
+GAG indicates that a small additional amount of data is added to this gossip which is a pair of gossip containing the last two people talked to.
+This information is further used to create Hashgraph, which automatically updates itself with more gossiped data on each node.

-Once the Hashgraph is ready, it gets easy to vote on a new node.
-This is because you already have the information about each node.
-Further, this data can be used to determine which transactions have reached the consensus more quickly by using it as an input to the voting algorithm.
+Once the Hashgraph is ready, it becomes easy to vote on a new node as you already have the information about each node.
+Further, individuals can use this data to determine transactions that have reached a consensus more quickly.
+They can use it as input to the voting algorithm.

-On contrary to this, Hashgraph follows a different and more superior data structure which enables it to solve many complex problems that the Blockchain was unable to solve.
-Let’s see how!
+Contrarily, Hashgraph follows a different and superior data structure.
+It can solve many complex problems that the blockchain was unable to solve.
+Let’s see how.

 As of today, consensus technologies are broadly divided into two parts:

 Both these networks have their own set of limitations.
-Due to the use of Proof of Work (PoW), Public networks have performance constraints and these are a bit expensive to run.
-This dramatically reduces the number of applications associated with the public networks.
+Due to the use of PoW, public networks have performance constraints and these are a bit expensive to run.
+It dramatically reduces the number of applications associated with public networks.

-As compared to public networks, Private networks are more cost-effective and way more efficient.
-This is clear from the fact that these networks are capable of processing 1000 transactions per second.
-However, there are certain loopholes in the technology in terms of relaxed security standards that make these networks vulnerable to DDoS attacks.
+As compared to public networks, private networks are more cost-effective and way more efficient.
+It is clear from the fact that these networks are capable of processing 1000 transactions per second.
+However, there are certain loopholes in this technology in terms of relaxed security standards that make these networks vulnerable to DDoS (distributed denial-of-service) attacks.

-The Hashgraph algorithm developed by Swirld overcomes these drawbacks as it neither requires Proof of Work nor does it require a leader.
-And thus it brings forth a highly efficient decentralized digital ledger without any single point of failure that is faster, fairer and more secure than Blockchain ever was.
+The Hashgraph algorithm by Swirld overcomes these drawbacks as it neither requires PoW nor does it require a leader.
+And thus it brings forth a highly efficient decentralized digital ledger without any single point of failure.
+So, it is faster, fairer, and more secure than blockchain ever was.